-Not the geographical North Pole, of course.
-St. Nick doesn’t want a bunch of tourists traipsing through his workshop and interfering with the industry of his elves.
-But there are several designated “North Poles” in the United States that keep the mystique alive for both children and adults.
-In these special places, it’s Christmas all year long.
+Yet Santa thought of everything, designating several “North Poles” in the United States to keep the mystique alive for both children and adults.
+While there are many best holiday destinations in the U.S., in these special places, it’s Christmas all year long.

-And, naturally, the white-bearded guy who lives here and makes every visit worthwhile has his own little house.
-He’s as authentic-looking as they come, gentle with shy ones, firm with boisterous ones, and you can pull his beard (gently) if you want: It’s real.
+Naturally, the white-bearded guy who lives here and makes every visit worthwhile has his own little house.
+He’s as authentic-looking as they come, gentle with shy ones, a firm with boisterous ones, and you can pull his beard (gently) if you want: It’s real.

 The park is busy from the time it opens at 10 a.m. every day.
-And it’s a good idea to get there early because afternoon showers (in summer) or the disappearing sun (about 2:30 p.m. in winter) make mornings the best time to visit.
+It’s a good idea to get there early because afternoon showers (in summer) or the disappearing sun (about 2:30 p.m. in winter) make mornings the best time to visit.

 Every year, the U.S. Postal Service delivers thousands of letters to the park.
 Many are marked simply “Santa Claus” on the envelope – no stamp or return address.

-For hours and prices on the North Pole/Santa’s Workshop on Pikes Peak, visit https://santas-colo.com/.
+For hours and prices on the North Pole/Santa’s Workshop on Pikes Peak, visit North Pole, Colorado.

 North Pole, Alaska

-If you happen to be in Alaska, you’ll find not just an attraction, but an entire town called North Pole.
-There are Christmas decorations up all year long in town, and you can drive down Santa Claus Lane and similarly named streets.
+If you happen to be in Alaska, you’ll find not just an attraction, but an entire town with Christmas decorations up all year long in town.
+You can even drive down Santa Claus Lane and similarly named streets.
 Street lights are shaped like giant candy canes.

-For more information on this holiday village, visit https://www.northpolealaska.com/.
+For more information on this holiday village, visit North Pole Alaska.

 North Pole, New York